-The bill, titled "AN ACT enabling ranked-choice voting for municipal elections," establishes provisions for implementing ranked-choice voting in New Hampshire's municipal elections and for political party caucuses.
-It introduces a new section, RSA 652:16-i, which defines "ranked choice voting" as a method where voters rank candidates by preference, with votes counted in rounds to determine the candidate with a plurality.
-The bill modifies RSA 669:23 to include specific instructions for ranked-choice voting on ballots, ensuring voters can rank candidates and providing guidance on marking their choices.
-Additionally, it outlines the counting process for votes, including handling undervotes and inactive ballots, and establishes rules for resolving ties among candidates.
+The bill, titled "AN ACT enabling ranked-choice voting for municipal elections," introduces ranked-choice voting (RCV) procedures for municipal elections in New Hampshire.
+It amends existing laws by inserting a new section, RSA 652:16-i, which defines "ranked choice voting" and outlines the process where voters rank candidates in order of preference.
+The bill also modifies RSA 669:23 to include specific instructions for ranked-choice voting on ballots, ensuring voters understand how to mark their choices.
+Additionally, it establishes new definitions related to the voting process, such as "active candidate," "overvote," and "undervote," to enhance clarity and facilitate accurate vote counting.

 Statutes affected: Introduced: 669:23, 656:42, 659:17, 659:59, 659:73, 669:38